Last updated on April 3, 2021

 Our team is here for you.
 We stand by our hotel community and our members to support them during these challenging times.
 We continue to monitor the COVID-19 situation and share sources of information regarding our destination with our clients and partners.
 Let us know how we can help.
 We look forward to working with you when it is time!

-As of Thursday, January 14, the entire province of Ontario, including Ottawa, is under a state of emergency and a stay-at-home order, which means enhanced restrictions.
+As of Saturday April 3, the entire province of Ontario, including Ottawa, is under a shutdown until May 1 at least, which means enhanced restrictions and enforcement.

-Please visit our Visiting Ottawa safely page to view the latest basic guidelines that apply to leisure and business visitors.
+Please visit our Visiting Ottawa safely during Covid-19 page to view the latest basic guidelines that apply to leisure and business visitors.

 The information below is specific to the meetings and conventions industry, and information is changing regularly.